Benefits of Nature in Addiction Recovery: What New Studies Reveal

 Adventure therapy mimics real-life instances that occur outside the therapy session, and the client is directly involved in the treatment and works cooperatively within the group.
 A report in the USDA Forest Service Proceedings discussed three phases typically practiced in wilderness therapy,

 - Cleansing – a period during which the individual is removed from any negative influences in his or her life.

 - Personal and social responsibilities – the individual learns to be responsible for the choices he or she makes.
 They also learn how to express emotions constructively and foster healthy relationships.

 - Transition and aftercare – a crucial part of maintaining a lasting recovery is the aftercare a person receives.
-Many individuals need to continue treatment at a residential or outpatient facility or attend group meetings like Alcoholics Anonymous.
+Many individuals need to continue treatment at an OP care facility or attend group meetings like Alcoholics Anonymous.